 The Department video cameras and editing equipment are for the use of students in production courses homed in CPCF.
 Other use of this equipment is restricted to CPCF courses and Spring Festival subject to the approval of the Chair.

 Before a student can have access to either cameras or editing facilities, he/she must take an instruction workshop which will be offered when demand warrants, or at the beginning of each term.
 For those already familiar with the equipment operation, approval is still necessary.
-Either the supervising faculty or Film Technician can approve such requests.
+The supervising faculty can approve such requests.

-All users are required to have a card on file with the Film Technician indicating for which equipment the student is approved.
+All users are required to have a card on file indicating for which equipment the student is approved.

 Program or Department need will occasionally override all others, when no alternative equipment is available as may be the case when a lecture, performance or workshop needs to be videotaped.

-Keys to the editing suite must be picked up during the Film Technician’s office hours prior to the booking or at a mutually agreed upon time.
+Keys to the editing suite must be picked up prior to the booking or at a mutually agreed upon time.
 When edit booking is complete the key is to be locked in the edit suite unless otherwise specified.

-Students must normally notify the Film Technician 24 hours in advance if they are unable to pick up or return the equipment or use editing time as previously booked.
+Students must normally notify the Department 24 hours in advance if they are unable to pick up or return the equipment or use editing time as previously booked.

 Failure to abide by any of these guidelines may result in a suspension of borrowing privileges.
 In some cases, students who fail to respect these procedures may be subject to grade deductions.